ekolik/-Python-Analysis_of_wine_quality/Regression_modeling.md

 * Volatile acidity is negatively associated with the quality of both wine sets, with the regression coefficients less than `-1`.
 * Chlorides is the most influential variable (has the lowest negative coefficient) in negative association with the quality of the red wine, but not influential for the white wine.
 * Fixed acidity, citric acid, residual sugar, free sulfur dioxide, and total sulfur dioxide are variables not significantly associated with the quality of both wines.

+### Logistic Regression

+Here I examine the association between the amount of sulphates and alcohol in wine (the explanatory variables), and the quality of wine (the response variable) from a perspective of logistic regression.
+For that, I recode the explanatory and response variables into binary categorical values.
+I perform the recoding using the following rules:
+* *categorical quality*: `0` - if the quality of a wine sample is 3, 4, 5, or 6, `1` - if 7, 8, or 9;
+* *categorical sulphates*: `0` - if the amount of sulphates in a wine sample is lower that the mean amount of sulphates in all samples, `1` - if higher;
+* *categorical alcohol*: `0` - if the amount of alcohol in a wine sample is lower that the mean amount of alcohol in all samples, `1` - if higher.

+After recoding the variables I train the logistic regression model and calculate the confidence intervals for the explanatory variables.
+I perform this procedure separately on both wine sets (red and white).

+The results of the logistic regression model for the **red** wine tell us that both of the explanatory variables are positively and significantly (both p-values = 0) associated with the response variable.
+None of these variables is a confounder.
+We can say that, after adjusting for the *sulphates* variable, wine samples with higher than the mean amount of alcohol are 9.26 times more likely to have high (>= 7) quality mark (`Odds ratio = 9.263534, 95% CI = [6.129303, 14.000459]`).
+Similarly, after adjusting for the *alcohol* variable, wine samples with higher than the mean amount of sulphates are 3.99 times more likely to have high (>= 7) quality mark (`Odds ratio = 3.992948, 95% CI = [2.843148, 5.607741]`).

+The results of the logistic regression model for the **white** wine tell us that both of the explanatory variables are positively and significantly (sulphates p-value = 0.007, alcohol p-value = 0) associated with the response variable.
+None of these variables is a confounder.
+We can say that, after adjusting for the *sulphates* variable, wine samples with higher than the mean amount of alcohol are 6.00 times more likely to have high (>= 7) quality mark (`Odds ratio = 6.003765, 95% CI = [5.131542, 7.024243]`).
+Similarly, after adjusting for the *alcohol* variable, wine samples with higher than the mean amount of sulphates are 1.22 times more likely to have high (>= 7) quality mark (`Odds ratio = 1.220176, 95% CI = [1.054847, 1.411418]`).

+Therefore, the results show that, for both wines, the sulphates and alcohol variables are positively associated with the quality variable.
+Moreover, for both wines, the alcohol variable is stronger associated with the quality variable since it has higher regression coefficient and odds ratio than the sulphates variable.

+The work is continued in the [Machine Learning]() section.